Arithmetical Binary Decision Tree Traversals: Abstract

 \section{Abstract}

-This paper introduces an innovative method for traversing binary decision trees using arithmetic operations.
-We present a suite of binary tree traversal algorithms that leverage novel representation matrices to flatten the full binary tree structure and embed the aggregated internal node decisions into a single vector.
-Our approach, grounded in maximum inner product search, offers new insights into decision tree partitioning.
+This paper introduces a series of methodes for traversing binary decision trees using arithmetic operations.
+We present a suite of binary tree traversal algorithms that leverage novel representation matrices to flatten the full binary tree structure and embed the aggregated internal node Boolean tests into a single binary vector.
+Our approach, grounded in maximum inner product search, offers new insights into decision tree.